 The eclipse is sweeping across 14 US states, and numerous towns and cities lie in its path, including country music capital Nashville.
 But, keep in mind that to fully experience totality, you’ll need to be within the roughly 70-mile-wide band of the eclipse.

-Hotel rooms in the main towns and cities on the eclipse path are selling fast.
-But, good news: numerous alternatives are popping up to accommodate the upsurge in visitors, including campgrounds, RV sites, local schools, and private ranches, farms, and homes (via Airbnb and other sites).
+Hotel rooms in the main towns and cities on the eclipse path may have sold out by now, but numerous alternatives are popping up to accommodate the upsurge in visitors, including campgrounds, RV sites and local schools, as well as private ranches, farms and homes (via Airbnb and other sites).

 Also, note that there are many towns and cities that sit off the totality track, but are within easy driving distance to viewing the total eclipse.
 Portland, for example, will be a convenient overnight base, as will Lincoln in Nebraska.